-If you are a first time mommy, at least a small tear somewhere in your nether regions will be a part of your postpartum recovery.
-Now, there are ways to better your odds, so if you’re not postpartum right now and you need a little advise on how to prevent or minimize your damage, check this out (warning: it’s a graphic description about perineal massage).
+If you are a first time mommy, at least a small tear somewhere in your nether regions will likely be a part of your postpartum recovery.
+Now, there are ways to better your odds, so if you're not postpartum right now and you need a little advise on how to prevent or minimize your damage, check out this post at Habibi House about how to help prevent tearing.

-But for the most part, if your body hasn’t done it before, your tissues might not stretch as well as you’d hope.
-Episiotomy or tear, you’ll have a wound stitched up with dissolvable stitches that will be completely healed by your 6 weeks postpartum checkup.
-Until then, I’m sure you’ve had the conversation — pelvic rest.
+But for the most part, if your body hasn't done it before, your tissues might not stretch as well as you'd hope.
+Episiotomy or tear, you'll have a wound stitched up with dissolvable stitches that will be completely healed by your 6 weeks postpartum checkup.
+Until then, I'm sure you've had the conversation about pelvic rest.
 That means nothing in the vagina for that entire time.
 No tampons, no fingers, no nothing.
 (Your husband will survive)

 First things first, you don't want to wipe with toilet paper.
 Get some really soft cloths to pat dry for a while because first of all, you don't want to pull on any stitches, and second of all, you don't want flimsy toilet paper to fall apart and leave remnants of paper in the area that's trying to heal.

 If you deliver in a hospital, they might provide you with Tucks pads and Dermoplast spray.
 Having these in your postpartum recovery kit helps a lot.
 What I always recommend for my moms after delivery is put some extra large pads in their postpartum underwear, line the pad completely with tucks pads, and then after washing with the Peri bottle or Mamawasher and patting dry with a soft cloth, spray with this perineal spray from Earth Mama and pull up the underwear.
 I know, it sounds so simple, like I'm giving instructions to a two year old.
 But really, it's just my method.
 I feel like it really works to decrease the discomfort.

 4. Peeing hurts